upD8R/ID3RatingsToSubsonic/README.md

 In any case there are no write actions on the MP3 files, only the Subsonic database will be updated with a rating, if found.

+There is another option -d, this doesn't require a directory as it will delete all user ratings from the configured Subsonic server.
+There is no simulation mode, so -s is ignored if using -d, so please be careful.

 ## Disclaimer

 **Use this script at your own risk.**